scotthayne/Image-Grader/README.md

 - **Primary Logic**: Selects highest-scoring close-up and long shot from each set
 - **Close-up Threshold**: Configurable face size percentage (default: 20% of image width)
 - **Fallback Logic**: If primary logic fails, selects top 2 highest-scoring images regardless of type

+### Quality Control
+- **Universal Quality Gate**: A brightness threshold (default: 4.0) is applied to all images to prevent dark or poor-quality shots from being selected.

 ### Metadata Management
 - **Grading**: Writes calculated scores to ImageDescription EXIF tag